 Imperial College Faculty of Engineering

-The South East Quadrant is majorly occupied by various engineering departments and consists of a collection of fairly disparate existing buildings constructed in the 1960s.
-The project aims to upgrade the existing facilities to deliver a united Faculty of Engineering with facilities commensurate with their position at the forefront of education and research.
+The South East Quadrant is occupied by various engineering departments and comprises a collection of fairly disparate existing buildings constructed in the 1960s.
+The project aimed to upgrade the existing facilities to deliver a united Faculty of Engineering with facilities commensurate with their position at the forefront of education and research.

-The project involves the renovation and extension of a number of existing buildings together with a substantial new build block which fronts Exhibition Road.
-The new building will house the Mechanical and Aeronautical Engineering departments and physically connect with the existing Civil and Mechanical Engineering departments uniting the primary engineering disciplines in a Faculty of Engineering.
+The project involved the renovation and extension of a number of existing buildings together with a substantial new-build block that fronts Exhibition Road.
+The new building houses the Mechanical and Aeronautical Engineering departments and physically connects with the existing Civil and Mechanical Engineering departments, uniting the primary engineering disciplines in a Faculty of Engineering.

-A number of enabling works packages were required to facilitate replanning of internal spaces and decanting of various departments within university ahead of the construction of the main works.
-This added considerably to the complexity of the project and required new services to be installed alongside existing live services with all structural alteration works being executed within an operational building.
+Ahead of construction, a number of enabling works packages were required to facilitate the reconfiguration of internal spaces and decanting of various departments within the university.
+This added considerably to the complexity of the project and required new services to be installed alongside existing live services, with all structural alteration works executed within an operational building.

 Refurbishment and extension of Imperial College engineering faculty, with a connected new-build addition

 Foster + Partners, Sheppard Robson